 Skip to content

-How to install Teamscale with Docker and docker-compose
+How to install Teamscale with Docker using Docker Compose

-We recommend running Teamscale with Docker and docker-compose.
+We recommend running Teamscale with Docker using Docker Compose.
 The images are available on Docker Hub.
 Please note that we do not provide a latest tag.

 Prerequisites

-To run Teamscale with Docker, you have to install Docker and docker-compose.
-On Windows, docker-compose is included in the Docker installation.
+To run Teamscale with Docker, you have to install Docker and the Docker Compose Plugin.

 Minimal Version

-Since Teamscale 8.3.0 at least version 20.10.10 of Docker is required.
+Teamscale requires at least version 20.10.13 of Docker.
 Run docker version to check the installed version.

-On Linux, please ensure that both docker and docker-compose are on your PATH and can be run from your command line.
-You must run all docker and docker-compose commands as root.
+On Linux, please ensure that docker is on your PATH and can be run from your command line.
+You must run all docker commands as root.
 Either use a root shell or prefix the commands with sudo.

 Run docker version and verify that no errors are printed on the command line.